 It is a vicious cycle that can undermine your every effort- to survive, to be kind to yourself, to love yourself.
 You may not even know who you are, what you like.

 Look, you are tired.
-Tired of trying to please her, tired of all the arguing, tired of keeping your mouth shut to avoid conflict, of being the one who is always discounted and dismissed.
-Tired of taking the blame for things, being compared to others, tired of not being allowed to have feelings of your own.
-Just plain tired.
+Tired of trying to please them, tired of all the arguing, tired of keeping your mouth shut to avoid conflict, of being the one who is always discounted and dismissed.
+Tired of taking the blame for things, being compared to others, tired of not being allowed to have feelings of your own, of being manipulated.
+Just plain tired-exhausted, even.

 All of this is exhausting.
 It is hurtful, and frankly, confusing.